Chuck5ta/MyWorld/README.md

 # MyWorld
-A virtual world where I can manipulate the contents in whatever way I wish.
+(On hold - see My Voxel Terrain project) A virtual world where I can manipulate the contents in whatever way I wish.
 A virtual playground.

 # MyEngine
 The game engine that will allow MyWorld to exist